cljung/did-samples/DidWebDomainProxy/README.md

 If you have control over your DNS (or have a friendly admin who has and can help you), but you can't or won't deploy the did.json and did-configuration.json files to a webserver running on that hostname, you can use the Azure Storage to host these files and use this app as a proxy.

-Azure Front Door is a more robust, powerful and professional solution of achieving the same thing, but perhaps you find it too much overhead to deploy it for your POC/demo/etc environment.
+[Azure Front Door](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-custom-domain-name?tabs=azure-portal#map-a-custom-domain-with-https-enabled) is a more robust, powerful and professional solution of achieving the same thing, but perhaps you find it too much overhead to deploy it for your POC/demo/etc environment.

 ## How it works?

-You configure your hostname mapping to map a domain name to your Azure Storate static website hostname.
+You configure your hostname mapping to [map a domain name](https://learn.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain) to your [Azure Storage static website](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) hostname.
 Then you deploy the app to Azure App Services and add your custom domain to it (same domain you have in your mapping).
 The app will then act as a proxy and get the did.json file from Azure Storage and serve the contents to the caller.

 ```JSON